21 June 2026

 8. Bees are not usually considered unwanted residents or visitors to gardens, but when they start building a nest under the roof of a house, this perception changes.
 For the first time in 20 years, approximately in April 2023, a swarm of bees settled at mid-height on a tree trunk on the Baan Sammi property.
 It was supposed that the bees (possibly Apis dorsata, Giant Honey Bee) were "taking a rest from their quest to find a new home having swarmed, probably after the swarm outgrew its previous hive", then they would move on in a week or so in one month at the latest (Thai Biodiversity Survey & Species ID, 18 May 2023).
 However, by the end of the year, the bees still stayed at that tree but a swarm of them found a new residence only about a hundred meters distance: The eaves of the Dillenia Bungalow.
 Although the bees did not behave aggressively, no one wanted a bee nest so close to their living area.
 That's why the experts from the pest control company had to come and make the bees' nest uninhabitable by spraying a pesticide on 28 December 2023.
 However, we worry that the bees have not yet given up looking for a place to live.
 The eaves of other houses and the wooden pavilions on the Baan Sammi property could be suitable as a new permanent bee home.
 Therefore, we ask all Baan Sammi residents to inform us as early as possible if bees are buzzing around close to buildings and especially their roofs so that we can take immediate countermeasures if necessary.

-9. Thanks to the numerous cats permanently living on the Baan Sammi property (currently 5 cats), the population of rats and mice is low.
+9. Thanks to the cats permanently living on the Baan Sammi property (currently 3 cats), the population of rats and mice is low.
 So far, these animals have not intruded into closed rooms in houses.
 Still, there are four buildings where rats and mice can easily enter: the huts in which water pumps, water tanks, and washing machines are located.
 Cats can also enter two of the four huts, so it is unlikely that rats and mice will stay there long-term; nevertheless, in two other huts, which both have lockable access doors, rats and mice can enter freely through openings in the top of the huts, but not cats.
 These are the water pump and water tank huts of the Tai Saeng Chan Pavilion (Moonlight Pavilion) and the Dillenia Home.
-In order to allow the cats access to these two huts, the doors should not be closed, but rather left permanently ajar and kept secured with a hook against wind and penetrating rain, as shown in the photo.
+In order to allow the cats access to these two huts, the doors should not be closed but rather left permanently ajar and secured with a hook against wind and penetrating rain, as shown in the photo.